grafana/loki/docs/sources/configure/_index.md

     [ttl: <duration> | default = 0s]

     # During this period the process waits until the directory becomes not used
     # and only after this it will be deleted.
-If the timeout reached, the
+If the timeout is reached, the
-    # directory force deleted.
+    # directory is force deleted.
     # CLI flag: -blocks-cache.remove-directory-graceful-period
     [remove_directory_graceful_period: <duration> | default = 5m]
 ```